-The draft Travis AFB Land Use Control Implementation Plan describes the presence of the CAMU cover, CAMU associated features, Landfill 2, and their land use controls.
+The Travis AFB LUCIP (CH2M HILL, 2019d) describes the presence of the CAMU cover, CAMU associated features, Landfill 2, and their land use controls.
 Travis AFB also does not allow unauthorized soil disturbance and relocation activities at LF007 and has placed a gate and sign at the entrance to the landfill area to ensure that its integrity and function remain intact.

 Currently, the CAMU is in an Operation and Maintenance phase.
 Now that all CAMU phases are complete, the base prepared the CAMU for the eventual transition to a Long-Term Management phase by building a 6-foot high security rectangular fence with triple-strand barbed wire at the top around it.
 The fence was positioned to provide sufficient room for heavy equipment to move around the CAMU, and two custom-designed gates were placed at both ends to allow easy access for future field work.
 Twelve LUC signs with contact phone number are attached to the fence (four on the long sides and two on the short sides).
-Figure 6 shows the fence around the CAMU and the location of two gates that allow access to the CAMU.
+Figure 5 shows the fence around the CAMU and the location of two gates that allow access to the CAMU.

-The 2018 inspection of the soil LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
+The 2019 inspection of the soil LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
 There is no evidence that the contaminated soil at LF007 has been disturbed or that the active operations at Buildings 1360, 1365 and 1370 are compromising the LUCs in place on the portions of LF007 discussed above.
 The CAMU fence and gates are in excellent material condition.
-The inspection team noted that the vegetation on the CAMU is now very thick, and it took a while to reach the top of the CAMU to inspect the material condition of the cap.
 Photograph 4 in Appendix A of this report shows the LF007 entrance gate adjacent to the warning sign.
 Photograph 5 shows the southwest CAMU gate with one of the 12 warning signs that is attached to the fence.